Réunion: Wildlife

 Like its prodigious floral diversity, Réunion is home to a variety of birds such as the white-tailed tropicbird (paille en queue).
-Many of these birds species are endemic to the island, such as the Réunion harrier and Réunion cuckooshrike.
+Many of these bird species are endemic to the island, such as the Réunion harrier and Réunion cuckooshrike.
 Its largest land animal is the panther chameleon, Furcifer pardalis.
-Much of the west coast is ringed by coral reef which harbours, among other animals, sea urchins, conger eels, and parrot fish.
+Much of the west coast is ringed by coral reefs which harbour, among other animals, sea urchins, conger eels, and parrot fish.
 Sea turtles and dolphins also inhabit the coastal waters.
 Humpback whales migrate north to the island from the Antarctic waters annually during the Southern Hemisphere winter (June–September) to breed and feed, and can be routinely observed from the shores of Réunion during this season.

+Beekeepers began importing European honey bees during the late 19th century, which in turn have bred with the endemic Apis mellifera unicolor subspecies, which originated from Madagascar.
+97% of the honey bees on the island are descended from A. m. unicolor; however, their DNA only accounts for 53% of the genetic mixture.
+In an attempt to prevent the spread of diseases a bee importation ban was imposed in 1982, however in 2017 one or two Varroa destructor mites were brought into the island when a Queen bee was smuggled in by a beekeeper, within 4.5 months the mites had spread throughout the island, causing an increase of annual deaths of colonies from 0.6% to 64%, after initially reaching 85%.

 At least 19 species formerly endemic to Réunion have become extinct following human colonisation.
 For example, the Réunion giant tortoise became extinct after being slaughtered in vast numbers by sailors and settlers of the island.